 All concurrent instructors are expected to adhere to M State's CEP instructor responsibilities.
-The course competencies, academic rigor and expectations must mirror those of a traditional course taught at the college.
-If the mentor has concerns regarding a concurrent instructor's adherence to the course content, academic rigor, grading or other instructor responsibilities, they will notify M State's K12 collaboration manager.
+The course competencies, academic rigor and expectations must mirror those of a traditional course taught at the College.
+If the mentor has concerns regarding a concurrent instructor's adherence to the course content, academic rigor, grading or other instructor responsibilities, they will notify M State's CEP leadership.